iomyaki/Sovcombank/README.md

 # Sovcombank
 ## addSupervisor.py
-There're two files.
+This script works with two files.
-The first is main file.
+The first one is a main file.
 It's an *.xlsx with agents.
 Each agent has: 1) the address of their work; 2) an ID of a workplace.
 The second file is a reference.
 Its structure is: 1) subject of the Russian Federation; 2) directorate of the bank which manages this subject; 3) manager that works in this directorate; 4) manager's ID; 5) a settlement which is curated by this manager.

 The goal is to define the directorate and the manager for each agent in the first (main) file.